sritarung/Car-counter/README.md

 ## Usage

-1. **Prepare your video file:**
+1. **Video file:**

-   Ensure your input video is placed in the `input/` directory.
-Update the `video_path` variable in the script with the path to your video file.
+  There is already a video placed in the `Videos` directory.
+However, update the directory with new video you would like to test; would require changing the line coordinates and the mask.png to get the desired results.

 2. **Run the car counter:**